Dosage Form: tablet

 - loss of consciousness (pass out)

-What should I tell my healthcare provider before taking Mirtazapine Tablets?
+What should I tell my healthcare provider before taking Mirtazapine Tablets, USP?

-Before you take Mirtazapine Tablets, tell your healthcare provider about all of your medical conditions, including if you:
+Before starting Mirtazapine Tablets, USP, tell your healthcare provider if you:

 - Triptans used to treat migraine headache